Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/index.md

     Taipy requires **Python 3.8** or newer.

-Welcome to the **Tutorial** guide to create a complete application using Taipy frontend and backend.
+Welcome to the **Tutorial** guide to create a complete application from frontend to backend.
 No prior knowledge is required to complete this Tutorial.

 ![Tutorial application](step_01/overview.gif){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }